Marzi-Ash/Warehouse-navigator/README.md

 # Warehouse-navigator
+This application is designed with python which can be used in warehouses to find the fastest rout for a worker.
+The worker can enter up to 15 products and his/her start and end point to the application.
+The application will find the rout starting from the start point and collecting all the products and end at the desired end point.
+Three different algorithms are used in this application.
+For detailed explanation refer to the developer's manual in the documentation folder.

+In order to bunderstand working with the application you need to:

 1)To compile, compile the SourceCode/main.py with python 2.7

 2)Before compile you need to install the PyQt4, numpy and Collections packages for python